 BRTC works with the Northeast Arkansas Development Council (NADC) in placing students in programs under WIOA.
 Generally, this program pays for tuition and fees for students certified and approved for training for up to two years.
-Interested students should contact the Financial Aid Office for further information regarding the application process or may call directly (870) 239-6533.
+Interested students should contact the Financial Aid Office for further information regarding the application process.